-In person therapy sessions take place at my clinic space in Fitzrovia, central London.
+In-Person therapy appointments take place at my clinic space in Fitzrovia, central London.
 It is a short walk from both Tottenham Court Road and Goodge Street tube stations.
 For a map and photos click here.

-Telephone therapy sessions require the client (you) to call the therapist at the allocated session time.
+Telephone therapy appointments require the client (you) to call the therapist at the allocated session time.